+Brian Thome joined Edeniq in 2010 as the Company's Chief Executive Officer.
 Mr. Thome has deep experience as a senior level executive and leader in the biofuels industry.
-Most recently, Mr. Thome was the founder, president and CEO of TH Partners, where he assisted biofuels companies with operational planning and improvements.
-As the former president of the U.S. BioEnergy Corporation (NASDAQ: USBE), he led the operational team during the company’s early growth and completion of its 2006 IPO.
-Prior to U.S. BioEnergy, Thome was director of financial investments at Fagen, Inc., a leading builder of ethanol facilities.
+Before Edeniq, Mr. Thome was the Founder, President and CEO of TH Partners, where he assisted biofuels companies with operational planning and improvements.
+As the former President of the U.S. BioEnergy Corporation (NASDAQ: USBE), he led the operational team during the company’s early growth and completion of its 2006 IPO.
+Prior to U.S. BioEnergy, Mr. Thome was Director of Financial Investments at Fagen, Inc., a leading builder of ethanol facilities.
 Mr. Thome started his career in the biofuels industry at First National Bank of Omaha.
-Mr. Thome earned his executive MBA and BS in business administration from the University of Nebraska at Omaha.
+Mr. Thome earned his executive MBA and BS in Business Administration from the University of Nebraska at Omaha.

-Ms. Wachter is a veteran of the clean energy industry and a Chartered Financial Analyst (CFA) charterholder.
-Most recently, she was an equity research analyst following clean energy companies for Goldman Sachs in New York.
-While at Goldman, she worked on a number of biofuel and biochemical IPOs.
-Ms. Wachter earned a PhD in sustainable development from Columbia University.
-While a graduate student, she collaborated with the International Energy Agency, the World Bank, and the NASA Goddard Institute for Space Studies on climate, energy and clean energy projects in the US and abroad.
-Ms. Wachter also holds a BA in earth and environmental science, with a concentration in mathematics, from Columbia University.
+Lily Wachter joined Edeniq in 2012 and is the Company's Chief Financial Officer.
+Ms. Wachter has 15 years of experience in clean energy and is a Chartered Financial Analyst (CFA) charterholder.
+Before Edeniq, Ms. Wachter was an equity research analyst following clean energy companies for Goldman Sachs, where she worked on a number of biofuel and biochemical IPOs.
+Ms. Wachter earned a PhD in Sustainable Development from Columbia University.
+As a graduate student, she collaborated with the International Energy Agency, the World Bank, and the NASA Goddard Institute for Space Studies on climate, energy and clean energy projects in the U.S. and abroad.
+Ms. Wachter also holds a BA in Earth and Environmental Science, with a concentration in Mathematics, from Columbia University.
 She started her career as an outdoor education and environmental science teacher at the American Community School in Beirut, Lebanon.

-Mr. Russell has been with Edeniq since 2009 in the Admin and HR Leadership role.
-He has over 25 years of leadership experience in various government, non-profit, private and public sector organizations.
+Mr. Russell joined Edeniq in 2009 and is the Company’s Vice President of Administration and Human Resources.
+He has over 30 years of leadership experience in various government, non-profit, private and public sector organizations.
 After serving as an officer in the U.S. Navy as a Naval Aviator, he worked as a civilian employee for the Dept. of Navy in the Civilian Human Resources Office.
 He then worked for Gap Inc. as a Regional HR Director in the Logistics Division, as a Tribal Administrator for a local Tribal Government, and as President/CEO of a start-up company developing a data center complex in Eastern Kentucky.
-In 2005, Mr. Russell helped establish a non-profit organization serving Veterans in need, and currently serves in a volunteer role as President of that organization.
-Mr. Russell has a BS in Cartography, an MS in Human Resources Management, and a Global Professional in Human Resources (GPHR) certification.
-He is a SHRM Senior Certified Professional (SCP).
+In 2005, Mr. Russell helped establish a non-profit organization serving Veterans in need, and he currently serves in a volunteer role as a member of the Board of Directors of that organization.
+Mr. Russell has a BS in Cartography, an MS in Human Resources Management, and holds a SHRM Senior Certified Professional (SCP) certification.

-Mr. Kacmar has been with Edeniq since 2011.
-He is currently leading Edeniq’s Pathway technology business.
+Jim Kacmar joined Edeniq in 2011 and is the Company's Director of Engineering and Operations.
+He is currently leading Edeniq’s Intellulose technology business after leading the effort to commercialize the technology.
 Previously, he was the Section Head for Edeniq’s Process Synthesis Group where he helped develop technology for producing low cost sugars from cellulose.
 Prior to joining Edeniq, he was the Director of Application Development at SmartFlow Technologies, where he engineered, installed, and performed troubleshooting on tangential flow filtration (TFF) systems in the biopharmaceutical, animal health, dairy, and biofuels industries.
-Mr. Kacmar has a BS in Chemical Engineering from the University of Notre Dame and a PhD in Chemical Engineering from the University of Minnesota.
+Dr. Kacmar has a BS in Chemical Engineering from the University of Notre Dame and a PhD in Chemical Engineering from the University of Minnesota.